lh3/ksw2/README.md

 ## Why

+KSW2 comes with a set of features needed for developing aligners.
+For a seed-and-extend based aligner, KSW2 can be used to close gaps between seeds.
+When there is a long gap between two adjacent seed hits, we prefer a global alignment but cannot force the query and reference sequences to be aligned because they may differ due to structural variations such as long inversions.
+KSW2 can detect poorly aligned regions with diagonal X-dropoff, which I call as Z-dropoff.
+Z-dropoff is like X-dropoff except that it does not panelize gap extensions and thus helps to recover long gaps.
+Variant callers for high-throughput sequencing data usually expect gaps to be left-aligned.
+To achieve this, we need gaps to be left-aligned when we extend to the right, while right-aligned when we extend to the left.

-KSW2 comes with a set of features needed for my applications.
-Its predecessor [KSW][klib] implements the same set of features, but it has minor bugs and is slow for global alignment and alignment extension. [edlib][edlib] is very fast but it does not support affine gap penalty and requires the alignment to reach the end of the query.
+There are many libraries to perform DP-based alignment.
+[KSW][klib], the predecessor of KSW2, implements the same set of features, but it has minor bugs and is slow for global alignment and alignment extension.  [edlib][edlib] is very fast but it does not support affine gap penalty and requires the alignment to reach the end of the query.
 [Parasail][para] and [libssa][ssa] do not produce CIGARs or support extension.
 [Opal][opal] implements inter-sequence parallelization which is not applicable to my use cases.
-[SSW][ssw] comes with local alignment only. [libgaba][gaba] is probably the closest to KSW2, but it still lacks a few subtle features such as diagonal X-dropoff (which I called as Z-dropoff).
+[SSW][ssw] comes with local alignment only. [libgaba][gaba] is probably the closest to KSW2, but it still lacks a few subtle features such as diagonal X-dropoff.

 ## How to use